edmondboulet/OsteoVR/README.md

 Read user manuel and technical documentation for more precision.

-Feel free to share and modifie the code.
+Feel free to share and modify the code.